Sponsored by the Big Thicket Association and Partners

 The All Taxa Biodiversity Inventory, and TWIGS

-Taxonomic Working Inventory Groups (TWIGS) are the heart and soul of the ATBI effort.
+Taxonomic Working Inventory Groups (TWIGS) are the heart and soul of the ToD effort.
 They perform the field sampling and identification of organisms collected during the inventory.
-You may wish to get involved: Citizen scientists are volunteers that help provide key support to the ATBI effort.
+Citizen Scientists are invited to participate.
+These volunteers help provide key support research.
 People of all ages enjoy opportunities to learn, explore, make friends, and contribute to a unique and worthwhile endeavor.
 This undertaking would not be possible without generous support.
 Donations also help BTA fund researchers seeking knowledge about the components, abundance, and diversity of life in the Big Thicket.
 Financial support is appreciated.

 Thicket of Diversity on iNaturalist.org